 - Type the command ‘PowerShell -ExecutionPolicy Bypass -File “NvidiavGPUDriverUpgrade.ps1″‘ and sit back while it upgrades and reboots each Remote VM.

-If you found this helpful, check out my other post http://techcollective.blog/automate-horizon-agent-upgrade-using-powershell/.
+If you found this helpful, check out my other post https://techcollective.blog/automate-horizon-agent-upgrade-using-powershell/.